opentripplanner/OpenTripPlanner/doc-templates/Flex.md

 The GTFS feeds must conform to the final, approved version of the draft which has been merged into the [mainline specification](https://gtfs.org/schedule/reference/) in March 2024.

+### Experimental features

+This sandbox feature also has experimental support for the following fields:

+- `safe_duration_factor`
+- `safe_duration_offset`

+These features are currently [undergoing specification](https://github.com/MobilityData/gtfs-flex/pull/79) and their definition might change.
+OTP's implementation will be also be changed so be careful when relying on this feature.

 ## Configuration

 This feature allows a limited number of config options.
 To change the configuration, add the